 The southermost point of Japan

-The main reason for most Japanese to visit Hateruma however is the fact that it is the officially southernmost point in Japan, at an altitude of only 24° North – in some months, you can even see the Southern Cross in the night sky.
-A memorial stone marks the Southern tip of Japan, and a small observatory allows a good view of the stars – at least on clear days.
+The main reason for most Japanese to visit Hateruma however is the fact that it is the officially southernmost point in Japan.Being at an altitude of only 24° North means that, in some months, you can even see the Southern Cross in the night sky.
+A memorial stone marks the Southern tip of Japan.
+Nearby, a small observatory allows a good view of the stars – at least on clear days.
 That night, it’s somewhat cloudy, and a fellow traveller who tried at 3 am to see the Southern Cross reported that he got up in vain.
 We also had briefly thought about getting up in the middle of the night, but decided lazily against it.

-We linger a bit at the cape and then move on along the South coast of Hateruma towards an ancient watchtower built from coral stones and rather reminiscent of towers we have seen on Menorca – but presumably, they are totally unrelated.
+We linger a bit at the cape and then move on along the South coast of Hateruma.
+The path leads us towards an ancient watchtower built from coral stones.
+Somehow it reminds us of towers we have seen on Menorca – but presumably, they are totally unrelated.

 Suddenly, there’s a strong smell of goat cheese in the air.
 Very strong, actually.
-Walking through the sugar cane fields we encounter numerous goats, walking about in small gangs or tethered to a stick on a small patch of grass.
+Walking through the sugar cane fields we encounter numerous goats.
+They are walking about in small gangs or tethered to a stick on a small patch of grass.
 Nearly all of them will end up on the plates of the islanders who don’t have much cattle or other animals.

-“Only two of the goats on the island are pets” explains the owner of the BooBoo food stall at the edge of Nishihama Beach who is teaching her pet goat, Coco-chan, some tricks.
+“Only two of the goats on the island are pets” explains the owner of the BooBoo food stall.
+She is teaching her pet goat, Coco-chan, some tricks.

 The most beautiful beach in Japan

-Nishihama Beach is said to be Japan’s most beautiful beach with its soft sand slowly descending into coral-studded water and the perfect gradation of blue.
-A sweet smell is hovering over the beach from the nearby sugar factory and we have a soft ice with sugar molasses at BooBoo’s to go with it, watching the waves and Coco-Chan the pet goat.
+Nishihama Beach is said to be Japan’s most beautiful beach.
+And yes, with its soft sand slowly descending into coral-studded water and the perfect gradation of blue, we can agree.
+A sweet smell is hovering over the beach from the nearby sugar factory.
+That’s where the sugar molasses on our soft ice BooBoo’s come from.
+The beach is decidedly a great place to be watching the waves and Coco-Chan the pet goat.

-The adjoining Pêhama Beach has an even more perfect scenery with palms and mangroves behind and just a few picturesque rocks visible in the water.
-Treacherous currents make swimming dangerous.
+The adjoining Pêhama Beach has an even more perfect scenery with palms and mangroves behind.
+Dotted along, there are just a few picturesque rocks visible in the water.
+Treacherous currents make swimming dangerous, though.

 Overgrown castle ruins

-The speed boat from Ishigaki takes 60–70 minutes and costs 5800 Yen return.
+The speed boat from Ishigaki takes 60–70 minutes and costs around 6000 Yen return.
 Quite often it is cancelled due to bad weather or high waves.
 As Hateruma is very small you can easily walk the whole island in two days, or rent a bicycle to get around.

 Accommodation on Hateruma Island